possumgnlto/Picone-Morgan/index.md

 ## Welcome to Picone & Morgan Enterprises

 We're so pleased you're here.
+I'm sure you've <a href="/docs/the-news.pdf">the news</a>.

 —